jaspector

 TCEQ OARS lists Palo Pinto County Authorized Agent office hours as Monday through Friday, 7:00 a.m. to 4:30 p.m.

-Typical inspection sequence: Determine whether county floodplain, OSSF, or subdivision review applies; Submit application and supporting documents; County review and permit or approval decision; Construction subject to county inspections where applicable; Floodplain projects require a Certificate of Compliance before use or occupancy.
+Typical sequence: Determine whether county floodplain, OSSF, or subdivision review applies; Submit application and supporting documents; County review and permit or approval decision; Construction subject to county inspections where applicable; Floodplain projects require a Certificate of Compliance before use or occupancy.

-Do I need a building permit in unincorporated Palo Pinto County, TX?
+01 Do I need a building permit in unincorporated Palo Pinto County, TX?

 No public countywide general building permit requirement for ordinary building construction in unincorporated Palo Pinto County.
 Verified county permit triggers are narrower: floodplain development in regulated areas, OSSF permitting through the county authorized-agent program, and subdivision and related development approvals under the county subdivision regulations.

-How much does a building permit cost in unincorporated Palo Pinto County, TX?
+02 How much does a building permit cost in unincorporated Palo Pinto County, TX?

+Building permit fees in unincorporated Palo Pinto County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $250.00.
 Fees are calculated as: Subdivision-related and mostly flat-fee based.
 The county subdivision regulations list flat fees for plats, plat amendments, vacations, cancellations, and road closures.
 No public valuation-based county general building permit fee formula found because no general county building permit program exists..

-How do I apply for a building permit in unincorporated Palo Pinto County, TX?
+03 How do I apply for a building permit in unincorporated Palo Pinto County, TX?

-1. Determine whether the project falls into one of the county-regulated categories: floodplain development, OSSF, or subdivision and related development review.
+To apply for a building permit in unincorporated Palo Pinto County, TX, follow these steps: 1.
+Determine whether the project falls into one of the county-regulated categories: floodplain development, OSSF, or subdivision and related development review.
 2. For floodplain work, complete the Palo Pinto County Floodplain Development Permit Application and submit it to the Floodplain Administrator at the Office of Emergency Management.
 3. Provide enough location information to identify the project and submit any required site plan, development plans, specifications, elevation data, subdivision plans, or engineer certifications identified by the Floodplain Administrator.
 4. Wait for the floodplain determination.
 No work may start until a permit is issued and development may not be used or occupied until a Certificate of Compliance is issued.
 5. For OSSF work in unincorporated county areas, contact Palo Pinto County Authorized Agent and submit the required OSSF application package and supporting materials.
 6. For subdivision and plat matters, submit the required plats, plans, and fees under the county subdivision regulations and wait for county review and approval before construction of county-regulated improvements.
 7. Schedule any required inspections with the county office administering the applicable program.

-How long does it take to get a building permit in unincorporated Palo Pinto County, TX?
+04 How long does it take to get a building permit in unincorporated Palo Pinto County, TX?

-How do I schedule a building inspection in unincorporated Palo Pinto County, TX?
+05 How do I schedule a building inspection in unincorporated Palo Pinto County, TX?

-Inspections can be scheduled via: Floodplain Administrator: (940) 325-5762; OSSF: (940) 659-1240, Floodplain: oem@co.palo-pinto.tx.us; OSSF: david.mcdonald@co.palo-pinto.tx.us.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Palo Pinto County, TX via: Floodplain Administrator: (940) 325-5762; OSSF: (940) 659-1240, Floodplain: oem@co.palo-pinto.tx.us; OSSF: david.mcdonald@co.palo-pinto.tx.us.